kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 You also see that it is important to know which script is doing what; the calling script `tsm3.sh` is different from the one shown in the output: `tsmst.sh`, given by the variable `FILE` defined by habit at the top of the script.

 Later, I found that I wanted to get more information about the sequence of shell scripts, so I rewrote them accordingly.
-All you can see exactly what calls what and what is happening when.
+Now you can see exactly what calls what and what is happening when.

     tsm3.sh ------------------------------
         68       "FILE :$FILE: ID_EX :$ID_EX: LG :$LG: DEL :$DEL: CMD :$CMD:"